(Last Updated 08/22/2024)

 Cal.
 Code Regs.
 Tit.
 XIV, § 18981.1-18998.4

-Covered commercial food waste generators must donate edible food to food recovery agencies and recycle the remaining.
-As of January 2022, Tier One food generators (Wholesale food venders, food service providers and food distributors, grocery stores > 10,000 ft2, supermarkets) are required to comply with California's food waste ban and recovery laws.
-By 2024, Tier Two food generators (restaurants, hotels, local education agencies, large venues and events, state agencies, and health facilities) must comply.
+Covered commercial food waste generators must donate edible food to food recovery agencies and recycle the remaining food scraps.
+Covered commercial food generators include: grocery stores larger than 10,000 sq. ft, supermarkets, food service providers, food distributors and wholesalers, restaurants seating 250+ customers or larger than 5,000 sq. ft., hotels with on-site food facilities and 200+ rooms, local education agencies with on-site food facilities, large venues and events, state agencies with cafeterias seating 250+ persons or larger than 5,000 sq. ft., and health facilities with 100+ beds and on-site food facilities.
 Jurisdictions must provide organic waste collection services to all residents and businesses; both single-family and multifamily complexes are required to recycle both green waste and food waste.
 California set waste goals of reducing organic waste disposal 75% by 2025 and rescuing at least 20% of currently disposed surplus food by 2025 for people to eat.

 San Francisco Municipal Ordinance